JCamiloMRincon/JCamiloMRincon/README.md

 ### Hi there 👋, I'm Camilo Mórtigo

 ## I'm a Mechanical Engineer, Developer and Academic Tutor
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a maths tutor
-- 🌱 I’m currently learning JavaScript and Kotlin.
+- 🌱 I’m currently learning JavaScript and Kotlin
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- :computer: I’m looking for a job where I can strength my technical and soft skills and grow as a professional
+- :dart: My 2021 Goal is to be a Frontend and an Android Developer
 - :muscle: Fun fact: I love working out, playing the drums and reading books

 ### Technical knowledges and tools